 A course that builds upon the knowledge and techniques of TH 112 Stage Craft.
 Advanced areas of technical production are covered including welding, theatrical furniture design and construction, and technical management techniques.
-Lecture and practical projects are included. opera.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisites: TH 112 and permission of instructor.
+Lecture and practical projects are included.
+Prerequisites: TH 112.
 Three credits.